Kristie47/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all possible combo
+program that prints all possible different combinations of two digits